PhilipSoliman/am-master-thesis-sharpened-cg-bound/README.md

 ```

 #### VSCode Extensions
-After the setup script is run and in case some you do not already have them installed, you should be prompted to install the following VSCode extensions:
+After the setup script is run and in case you do not already have some installed, you should be prompted to install the following VSCode extensions:
 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)
 - [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)